top of page

 ALYQUE’S JUDAS

 Beyond music, I found a mentor in theatre legend Alyque Padamsee.
 Playing Judas in His production of 'Jesus Christ Superstar' taught me more about life than engineering college and business school ever could.
-Alyque opened the door to a whole new world.
+Alyque opened the door to a world I hadn't known before.
 But that world came crumbling down when I lowered Him into the fire on November 17, 2018.
 His son Quasar held me as I cried.
 Then again, Alyque never left.
 He was with me at the Khushwant Singh Literary Festival in Kasauli when I spoke about His book.
 Later at St. Andrews Auditorium in Mumbai, He was with me when I stood bleeding on a cross.
 Because that's where I had begun as Judas.
 Now that I had returned as Jesus, I knew He was watching.

 LILLETE’S YUDHISTHIRA

-Alyque led me to Lillete Dubey, the reigning queen of Indian theatre.
-In her sensational rock opera, 'Jaya: The Victory,' I play the protagonist.
-During the curtain call, when I stand at the center of the stage, here’s what I see: men and women everywhere standing and clapping with tears in their eyes.
+Alyque led me to Lillete Dubey, the queen of Indian theatre.
+In her original rock opera, 'Jaya: The Victory,' I play the protagonist.
+During the curtain call, when I stand at the center of the stage, here’s what I see: men and women rising from their seats and clapping with tears in their eyes.
 That is when I understand what being Lillete Dubey’s Yudhisthira means.
-Later, Lillete told me why she cast me.
-Behind the long hair and the tattoos, she said she could see the seeds of truth and dharma that Alyque had planted.
+Lillete explained later why she cast me.
+She said no matter how I looked, sounded, or behaved, she could see the seeds of truth that Alyque had planted in me.

 Small-town boy, daddy's pride and joy